 Telematics Is the Solution

 Contractors and construction firms can avoid many of these issues with a comprehensive telematics solution which gives them up-to-the-minute visibility into their equipment health and activity.
-For instance, Controller Area Network (CAN) bus capabilities, as available in CalAmp application, monitors direct engine hours and odometer readings, as well as a variety of other factors related to remotely optimizing fleet operations.
+For instance, Controller Area Network (CAN) bus capabilities, as available in CalAmp iOn, monitors direct engine hours and odometer readings, as well as a variety of other factors related to remotely optimizing fleet operations.
 All this information is then transmitted to an intelligent dashboard that can be configured to display outliers and other custom metrics, making it easy to identify any potential problems.

 Asset telematics solutions offer real-time notifications related to the location and utilization of equipment.
 For example, it can alert if any equipment is moved beyond a predefined virtual boundary or is turned on after hours.
 These notifications can also be sent to mobile devices, ensuring the latest fleet information is always available.